TraceMachina/nativelink/deployment-examples/chromium/README.md

 > [!WARNING]
 > - The client build request is best done from a Ubuntu image, `./03_build_chrome_tests.sh`.
 It will check if the image is Ubuntu and
 > fail otherwise.
-> - This tutorial has been tested in a Nix environment of version `2.
+> - This tutorial underwent testing in a Nix environment of version `2.
 > 21.0`.
 > - You need to install the [Docker](https://docs.docker.com/engine/install/ubuntu/) Engine in Ubuntu.
 > - To get your Nix environment set up see the [official Nix installation documentation](https://nix.dev/install-nix).

-All commands should be run from nix to ensure all dependencies exist in the environment.
+Run all commands from nix to ensure all dependencies exist in the environment.

 ```bash
 nix develop
 ```

-In this example we're using `kind` to set up the cluster `cilium` to provide a `LoadBalancer` and `GatewayController`.
+This example uses `kind` to set up the cluster `cilium` to provide a `LoadBalancer` and `GatewayController`.

 First set up a local development cluster: